imjusttrynabelikeElon/github-pratice/README.md

 # github-pratice
-I like your cut g
+I like your cut g,
 wait do girls get haircuts?